 Love your list!

 Another obvious one, but I’m always amazed at the number of people who just don’t make a list of things to take/do before going away- I just couldn’t live without mine!
 Making a list means I don’t have random thoughts floating around my head at 3am as to whether or not I’ve thought to pack my travel adapter, or whether or not I’ve got the right documents with me.
-I even have a travel list stored on my laptop that I can print off and tick off for every trip we go on.
+I even have a travel list stored on my laptop that I can print off and tick off for every trip we go on, as well as using planning templates to get everything in order.

 Check out online taxi companies that operate from your destination before you leave to go on your trip, and once you’ve shopped around for one that has reliable reviews and offers a fair price, then get them booked in for your airport transfers, as well as finding out how you can book on an ad-hoc basis for your other business travel needs.
 Whilst you might use the bus or tube in this country, using unfamiliar public transport abroad (especially in hot countries) can be stressful and time consuming.